 PROCEDURES FOR STUDENT MEDIA PARTICIPATION AND RESPONSIBILITIES

-Participation in the student media is open to any qualified student at Texas State.
+Participation in student media is open to any qualifying student at Texas State.
 Staff members may include students who are paid part-time employees, students who are enrolled in courses requiring participation in the media outlets, and student volunteers.

 The duly appointed student chief executives of student media outlets are responsible for directing their staffs toward the goal of excellence under the guidance of industry ethical standards.

-These student executives assume the primary staff leadership role in student media efforts to enlighten, educate, inform, and entertain their audiences – students, faculty, staff, and administration of Texas State along with readers and listeners in the application of various circulation and Federal Communication Commission’s (FCC) license standards, according to student media operations.
+These student chief executives assume the primary staff leadership role in student media efforts to enlighten, educate, inform, and entertain their audiences – students, faculty, staff, and administration of Texas State along with readers and listeners in the application of various circulation and FCC’s license standards, according to student media operations.

 All student media advisers are faculty members in the School of Journalism and Mass Communication and all report through the normal administrative lines of accountability of the school, college, and university.

-The school Personnel Committee and director of the School of Journalism and Mass Communication are responsible for the appointment, supervision, and evaluation of faculty advisers according to policies and procedures established by the school, college, and university.
+The school personnel committee and the director of the School of Journalism and Mass Communication, are responsible for the appointment, supervision, and evaluation of faculty adviser’s duties according to policies and procedures established by the school, college, and university.

 PROCEDURES FOR GENERAL OPERATIONS OF STUDENT PUBLICATIONS

-Basic principles of integrity, responsibility, fairness, and accuracy are met, as well as the principles in the Code of Ethics of the Society of Professional Journalists Sigma Delta Chi, College Media Advisers and the Associated Collegiate Press.
+basic principles of integrity, responsibility, fairness, and accuracy are met, as well as the principles in the Code of Ethics of the Society of Professional Journalists, the College Media Association, and the Associated Collegiate Press;

-The ideals of academic excellence are kept in mind and excellence in writing and reporting is stressed.
+the ideals of academic excellence are kept in mind and excellence in writing and reporting is stressed; and

 PROCEDURES FOR GENERAL OPERATIONS OF KTSW-FM RADIO

-In their operations, KTSW-FM will strive to ensure that KTSW-FM:
+In their operations, KTSW-FM will strive to ensure that:

-Serves as an academic laboratory for students in the School of Journalism and Mass Communication, providing an outlet for the development and dissemination of programming consistent with accepted professional practices and promotional and underwriting activities used to support radio station operations.
+it serves as an academic laboratory for students in the School of Journalism and Mass Communication, providing an outlet for the development and dissemination of programming consistent with accepted professional practices and promotional and underwriting activities used to support radio station operations;

-Operates in the public interest, convenience and necessity, meeting the needs of the determined target audience and the community of license.
+it operates in the public interest, convenience, and necessity, meeting the needs of the determined target audience and the community of license.
 Because the licensee is held responsible for programming on the radio station, Texas State may take such steps as it deems necessary to reserve KTSW-FM for its intended purpose.
 Such steps will include:

-The KTSW-FM general manager is responsible for implementing the strategy arrived at by stated parties to resolve the issue at hand.
+the KTSW-FM general manager is responsible for implementing the strategy arrived at by stated parties to resolve the issue at hand; and

-The KTSW-FM general manager is responsible for implementing action in accordance with FCC rules and regulations.
+the KTSW-FM general manager is responsible for implementing action in accordance with FCC rules and regulations; and

 Obscene content is determined when the content meets all three of the following guidelines:

-FCC regulations require the filing of periodic reports about membership to the Board of Regents, licensee of KTSW-FM.
+FCC regulations require the filing of periodic reports about membership to The TSUS Board of Regents, licensee of KTSW-FM.
 To expedite this process, University News Services will provide to the KTSW-FM general manager:

-Any changes in the membership of the Board
+any changes in the membership of the TSUS Board of Regents;

-Any ownership interest of one percent or more in any other broadcast station held by a board member
+any ownership interest of one percent or more in any other broadcast station held by a TSUS Board of Regents member.

-The general manager will maintain KTSW-FM daily operating procedures in the KTSW-FM Student Operations Manual, in accordance with policies and procedures outlined in this UPPS.
+The general manager will maintain KTSW-FM daily operating procedures in the KTSW-FM student operations manual, in accordance with policies and procedures outlined in this document.
 Each KTSW-FM student staff member will receive this manual either in printed or electronic form.

-In performing their duties, student staff members of media outlets are expected to follow local, state and federal laws as well as rules of the school, college, and university.
+In performing their duties, student staff members of media outlets are expected to follow local, state, and federal laws, as well as rules of the school, college, and university.
 A student who fails to follow applicable laws or rules is subject to disciplinary action.
-Disciplinary action from the director of Student Publications or the KTSW-FM general manager includes warning, suspension, and permanent suspension from the student media outlet.
+Disciplinary action from the director of The University Star or the KTSW-FM general manager includes warning, suspension, and permanent suspension from the student media outlet.

-Student media staff members, who feel wrongly disciplined, may appeal that action by written notice to the director of Student Publications or the KTSW-FM general manager within seven days of the action taken.
+Student media staff members, who feel wrongly disciplined, may appeal that action by written notice to the director of The University Star or the KTSW-FM general manager within seven days of the action taken.
 Each media outlet has established internal policies for hearing these appeals.
 Claimants may appeal those decisions by following the university’s appeal process (see UPPS No. 07.10.06, Procedures for Students Seeking Resolution or Reporting University- Related Complaints).

 PROCEDURES FOR UNDERWRITING BY STUDENT ELECTRONIC MEDIA